Rc-W024/VitalSense2024/README.md

 > *Be sure to check the parameter settings and read the relevant comments before running!*

 ### Achievements
-Vital sensing radar with automated intelligent signal processing multiphase algorithm to deliver for each monitored subject three complementary types of information:
+Vital sensing radar with intelligent adaptive multi-phase signal processing chain to deliver for each monitored subject three complementary types of information:

 - An adapted filter perfectly matched to the monitored subject radar cardiac pulse waveform, providing the best possible Signal to Noise Ratio and interference rejection.